 The quizzes provide immediate feedback on how well you are grasping the course content.
 There is one multiple choice quiz per course module and each one is based on the content of that module.
 The time taken to complete each quiz is not monitored and you have a second chance to improve your score, but each quiz is designed to be completed by the end of the scheduled period for the module in which you find it.
-There are details about quiz deadlines and related technical issues in ‘Instructor’s Policies’ section below.
+There are details about quiz deadlines and related technical issues in the ‘Instructor’s Policies’ section below.
 The goal of the quizzes is to keep you clear on what technical terms and historical information you are meant to be learning in the course and when.

 Discussions 20% x 2 = 40%